casper900212/computer-architecture-final-project-gem5-cache-implementation/README.md

 Q4:Modify last level cache policy based on RRIP (complete)

-Q5:Test the performance of write back and write through policy based on 4-way associative cache with isscc_pcm (still working on it)
+Q5:Test the performance of write back and write through policy based on 4-way associative cache with isscc_pcm (complete)